History of Islam: Umayyad Caliphate

 At its largest extent, the Umayyad dynasty covered more than 5000000 sqmi making it one of the largest empires the world had yet seen, and the fifth largest contiguous empire ever.

 Muawiyah beautified Damascus, and developed a court to rival that of Constantinople.
 He expanded the frontiers of the empire, reaching the edge of Constantinople at one point, though the Byzantines drove him back and he was unable to hold any territory in Anatolia.
 Sunni Muslims credit him with saving the fledgling Muslim nation from post-civil war anarchy.
-However, Shia Muslims accuse him of instigating the war, weakening the Muslim nation by dividing the Ummah, fabricating self-aggrandizing heresies slandering the Prophet's family and even selling his Muslim critics into slavery in the Byzantine empire.
+However, Shia Muslims accuse him of instigating the war, weakening the Muslim nation by dividing the Ummah, fabricating self-aggrandizing heresies slandering Muhammad's family and even selling his Muslim critics into slavery in the Byzantine empire.
 One of Muawiyah's most controversial and enduring legacies was his decision to designate his son Yazid as his successor.
 According to Shi'a doctrine, this was a clear violation of the treaty he made with Hasan ibn Ali.

 In 682, Yazid restored Uqba ibn Nafi as the governor of North Africa.
 Uqba won battles against the Berbers and Byzantines.
 From there Uqba marched thousands of miles westward towards Tangier, where he reached the Atlantic coast, and then marched eastwards through the Atlas Mountains.
 With about 300 cavalrymen, he proceeded towards Biskra where he was ambushed by a Berber force under Kaisala.
 Uqba and all his men died fighting.
 The Berbers attacked and drove Muslims from north Africa for a period.
 Weakened by the civil wars, the Umayyad lost supremacy at sea, and had to abandon the islands of Rhodes and Crete.
 Under the rule of Yazid I, some Muslims in Kufa began to think that if Husayn ibn Ali the descendant of Muhammad was their ruler, he would have been more just.
 He was invited to Kufa but was later betrayed and killed.
 Imam Husain's son, Imam Ali ibn Husain, was imprisoned along with Husain's sister and other ladies left in Karbala war.
 Due to opposition by public they were later released and allowed to go to their native place Medina.
 One Imam after another continued in the generation of Imam Husain but they were opposed by the Caliphs of the day as their rivals till Imam Abdullah al-Mahdi Billah came in power as first Caliph of Fatimid in North Africa when Caliphate and Imamate came to same person again after Imam Ali.
 These Imams were recognized by Shia Islam taking Imam Ali as first Caliph/Imam and the same is institutionalized by the Safavids and many similar institutions named now as Ismaili, Twelver, etc.